cupnoodle/fluffyes/37-twitter-slidemenu-2.md

 # Replicating Twitter Slide Menu - Part 2

 In [Part 1](https://fluffy.es/twitter-slide-menu-1/) , we have create two container views, linked outlet to their leading constraints and implemented the toggling function.
 In this part, we will implement the pan gesture to show / hide menu and segue to profile view controller when user tap on the tableview row.
-This post assume that you already knew about [Auto Layout](https://fluffy.es/making-sense-of-auto-layout/).
+This post assume that you already knew about [Auto Layout](https://fluffy.es/making-sense-of-auto-layout/) and [Delegate](https://fluffy.es/eli-5-delegate/).

-# Create Pan Gesture to detect finger pan
+## Create Pan Gesture to detect finger pan

 As the side menu will move according to the distance we swiped in the app, we will create a Pan Gesture recognizer to capture the movement of finger on the ContentViewController (which every view controllers in tab bar are subclassed from, so the pan gesture will apply on each of them).